Michael Bloomberg: Public image and lifestyle

 Throughout his business career, Bloomberg has made numerous statements which have been considered by some to be insulting, derogatory, sexist or misogynistic.
 When working on Wall Street in the 1960s and 1970s, Bloomberg claimed in his 1997 autobiography, he had "a girlfriend in every city".
-On various occasions, Bloomberg allegedly commented "I'd do her", regarding certain women, some of whom were coworkers or employees.
+On various occasions, Bloomberg allegedly commented, "I'd do her", regarding certain women, some of whom were co-workers or employees.
 Bloomberg later said that by "do", he meant that he would have a personal relationship with the woman.
-Bloomberg's staff told the New York Times that he now regrets having made "disrespectful" remarks concerning women.

-During his term as mayor, he lived at his own home on the Upper East Side of Manhattan instead of Gracie Mansion, the official mayoral residence.
+During his term as mayor, he lived at his own home on the Upper East Side of Manhattan, instead of Gracie Mansion, the official mayoral residence.
 In 2013, he owned 13 properties in various countries around the world, including a $20 million Georgian mansion in Southampton, New York.
 In 2015, he acquired 4 Cheyne Walk, a historical property in Cheyne Walk, Chelsea, London, which once belonged to writer George Eliot.
-Bloomberg and his daughters own houses in Bermuda and stay there frequently.
+Bloomberg and his daughters own houses in Bermuda, and stay there frequently.

 Bloomberg stated that during his mayoralty, he rode the New York City Subway on a daily basis, particularly in the commute from his 79th Street home to his office at City Hall.
 An August 2007 story in The New York Times stated that he was often seen chauffeured by two New York Police Department-owned SUVs to an express train station to avoid having to change from the local to the express trains on the IRT Lexington Avenue Line.
 He supported the construction of the 7 Subway Extension and the Second Avenue Subway; in December 2013, Bloomberg took a ceremonial ride on a train to the new 34th Street station to celebrate a part of his legacy as mayor.

-During his tenure as mayor, Bloomberg made cameos playing himself in the films The Adjustment Bureau and New Year's Eve, as well as in episodes of 30 Rock, Curb Your Enthusiasm, The Good Wife, and two episodes of Law & Order.
+During his tenure as mayor, Bloomberg made cameos, playing himself in the films The Adjustment Bureau and New Year's Eve, as well as in episodes of 30 Rock, Curb Your Enthusiasm, The Good Wife, and two episodes of Law & Order.

 Bloomberg is a private pilot.
 He owns six airplanes: three Dassault Falcon 900s, a Beechcraft B300, a Pilatus PC-24, and a Cessna 182 Skylane.
-Bloomberg also owns two helicopters: an AW109 and an Airbus helicopter and as of 2012 was near the top of the waiting list for an AW609 tiltrotor aircraft.
-In his youth he was a licensed amateur radio operator, was proficient in Morse code, and built ham radios.
+Bloomberg also owns two helicopters: an AW109, and an Airbus helicopter; and, as of 2012, was near the top of the waiting list for an AW609 tiltrotor aircraft.
+In his youth, he was a licensed amateur radio operator, was proficient in Morse code, and built ham radios.

+Bloomberg's fortune is managed by Willett Advisors, an investment firm that serves as his family office.